Wolfville's Safer Streets Initiative

 The Town of Wolfville is making a $3,326,632 investment in active transportation infrastructure. $887,212 has been budgeted by the Town, and $2,439,419 has been awarded by the Canada Infrastructure Program (ICIP).

-The projects identified on this page are specific to the ICIP funding.
-Additional active transportation investments will occur through our annual budget process.
+To support active transportation, we are tackling road safety in Wolfville.
+Additional active transportation investments will occur through the Town's annual budget process.
 Implementing a town-wide active transportation network and enhancing mobility in the Town has been a long-standing aspiration of the community, reflected through the planning processes, policy and strategy undertaken to date:

 • Shared pathway paint markings and traffic calming along Cherry Lane to the Harvest Moon Trail entrance.